Hartman effect, time-delays, and the non-spatial nature of quantum particles: Solving the conundrum

 At this point, we are faced with the following conundrum.
 Just as it would be absurd to think of the reflected entity as ``passing through'' the potential barrier, the same applies to the tunneling one.
-The difficulty with the latter is that since it approaches the potential barrier from the left, then reappears to its right hand side, and in between there is an inaccessible region that is not crossed (otherwise it would affect the resulting transmission time-delay, making it different from the reflection time-delay), and that there are no other paths in space to go from the left to the right of the potential barrier, one might rightly ask: How a spatial entity moving in space can suddenly skip an entire region of it, of arbitrary size, as if it did not exist, and instantly reappear on the other side of it?
+The difficulty with the latter statement is that since the tunneling entity approaches the potential barrier from the left, then is detected to its right, and in between there is an inaccessible region that is not crossed (otherwise it would affect the resulting transmission time-delay, making it different from the reflection time-delay), and that there are no other paths in space to go from the left to the right of the potential barrier, one might rightly ask: How a spatial entity, moving in space, can suddenly skip an entire region of arbitrary size, as if it did not exist, and instantly reappear on the other side of it?

-What we want to emphasize is that it is one thing to think of an entity that, for unclear reasons, would be able to move through a potential region with an arbitrary effective velocity, and quite another to observe that, in its evolution, in no way it penetrates, and therefore experiences, such a region.
+What we want to emphasize is that it is one thing to think of an entity that, for unclear reasons, would be able to move through a potential region with an arbitrary effective velocity, and quite another to observe that, in its evolution, in no way it penetrates, and therefore experiences, such region.
 In our view, the conundrum has only one solution: we have to think of the tunneling entity not as a spatial entity, permanently present in space, but as a non-spatial entity, only ephemerally present in space.
 Indeed, a non-spatial entity can actualize its presence in different regions of space, independently of the existence of inaccessible regions separating them.
 But what exactly do we mean by the term \emph{non-spatiality}?
 Quoting from \citep{Aerts1999}, non-spatiality is the observation that \citep{Aerts1999}: \begin{quote} Reality is not contained within space.
 Space is a momentaneous crystallization of a theatre for reality where the motions and interactions of the macroscopic material and energetic entities take place.
 But other entities -- like quantum entities for example -- `take place' outside space, or -- and this would be another way of saying the same thing -- within a space that is not the three-dimensional Euclidean space. \end{quote}